 By Team ParentCircle

-For many expectant parents, seeing the ultrasound images of their unborn child and hearing the soft heartbeat can be a life-changing experience.
-The realisation that they would soon be parents and have a huge responsibility towards this tiny being, dawns upon them when they hear the foetus’ beating heart.
+For many expectant parents, looking at the ultrasound images of their unborn child and hearing the soft heartbeat can be a life-changing experience.
+The realisation that they would soon become parents and have a huge responsibility towards this tiny being, dawns upon them when they hear the foetus’ beating heart.

-And when the baby arrives in this world, there are various aspects about her health that the parents may be concerned about.
-While a mother is mesmerised by the sound of her child’s heart, the rapid beats may leave her a little concerned.
+And, when the baby finally arrives in this world, there are various aspects about her health that parents are concerned about.
+While a mother is mesmerised by the sound of her child’s heartbeat, the rapid heart rate may leave her feeling a little concerned.
 Is my baby’s heart beating a little too fast?
 Should I consult a doctor for the murmurs?
-There are many questions about an infant’s heart health that the new parents may seek answers for.
+There are many such questions about an infant’s heart health that new parents seek answers for.

-1. The four chambers of a baby’s heart take shape at six weeks of pregnancy and once the chambers and tubes are formed, the blood starts flowing in and out of the chambers.
+1. The four chambers of a baby’s heart take shape at six weeks of pregnancy.
+Once the chambers and tubes are formed, blood starts flowing in and out of them.

-2. The newborn heart is different from a grown-up heart.
+2. A newborn's heart is different from an adult's heart.

 3. An infant’s heart always beats faster than that of an older child or adult.
-While resting, the heart rate for a child and an adult is 60–100 beats per minute, while a newborn’s heart beats about 130–160 times a minute.
+While the resting heart rate of a child and an adult is 60–100 beats per minute, that of a newborn is 130–160.

-4. The adult heart is about the size of our fist and weighs around 300g.
-In a newborn, the normal heart will be as big as a walnut.
-However, if there is a defect of any type, the muscle can get enlarged.
-A combination of tests including ECG, X–ray of the chest and echocardiography can help detect such an anomaly.
+4. The adult heart is about the size of our fist and weighs around 300 g, but a newborn's heart is only as big as a walnut.
+However, if there is a defect in the heart, it may grow bigger in size.
+A combination of tests, including ECG, X-ray of the chest and echocardiography, can help detect any anomaly.

-5. The most common heart defect in a newborn is atrial septal defect, also called a ‘hole’ in the heart.
-It is congenital defect, wherein there is a hole in the wall between the two upper chambers of your heart.
+5. Atrial septal defect is the most common heart defect found in a newborn.
+This defect is also called a ‘hole’ in the heart.
+It is a congenital anomaly, wherein there is a hole in the wall between the two upper chambers of the heart.
 Sometimes, this condition may not cause any problems.
-But if a big defect goes undetected for long, it can lead to damage of the heart and lungs.
+But, if a big defect goes undetected, it may cause further damage to the heart and the lungs.

-6. The ‘hole’ in the heart can be recognised by some symptoms such as bluish colour of the baby's lips and tongue and difficulty in breathing and breastfeeding.
-The defect is diagnosed with an echocardiography test.
+6. A ‘hole’ in the heart can be recognised by symptoms such as bluish colour of the baby's lips and tongue, and difficulty breathing and breastfeeding.
+The defect can be diagnosed with an echocardiography test.

 7. Sometimes, due to turbulent flow of blood near the heart, a child’s heartbeat may be interspersed with a ‘whoosh’ sound.
 This sound can be detected with a stethoscope.
 This is called a heart murmur.